 True or Absolute HEPA Filters

 HEPA-type filters may be made in similar ways to true HEPA filters and may even resemble them.
 However, they do not have to meet the same standards as true or absolute HEPA filters.
 Many filters sold as HEPA may capture only 85 to 90 percent of all particles, and that percent can fall even lower for particles of 1 micron and below.
+These filters will not have serial numbers.

 Telling the Difference